How To Get A Medical Marijuana Card In Minnesota [2021 Update]

 Once I have my Minnesota MMJ card, where can I buy marijuana?

-- The state publishes a list of licensed Cannabis Patient Centers which can all be found on Minnesota Dispensaries and Doctors, or to quickly find the location of the MN dispensary near you:
+- The state licensed Cannabis Stores can all be found on Minnesota Dispensaries and Doctors, or to quickly find the location of the MN dispensary near you:

 What do I need to do if I change my address or other information changes?